DougSalt/gpg/README.md

 3. The remainder is the  code and supporting files used to develop the plugin.

 The plugin is built with `sbt` - Scala Build Tool.
-This tool is invoked from the command line and typing `help` at the command line with, unsurprisingly show help topics.
+This tool is invoked from the command line and typing `help` at the command line which, unsurprisingly shows help topics.
 However using `sbt` essentially boils down to an iteration of the following:

 1. <edit the file elsewhere>
 2. `compile`